wyfang/CSGO-Simple-golden-radar/README.md

 2) Open the map file in the CSGO game directory: (C:\YOUR DIRECTORY\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\resource\overviews) and paste all the radar.dds files
 ---------------------------------

-Backup.zip is the official default radar file, you can use it if you need to restore.